zmandyhe/CPSC481-Vehicle-Detection/README.md

 Automate the whole input-training-detect-prediction-output process

 ## Acknowledgment
-This project is inspired and referred to the "SDC-Vehicle-Detection".
+This project is inspired by and referred to the "SDC-Vehicle-Detection".
 To visit this algorithm: https://github.com/balancap/SDC-Vehicle-Detection.